petr-ruca/greyscale_toogle-mojave/README.md

-# greyscale_toogle-mojave
+# GreyScale Toggle - MacOS Mojave

-Script for toggling greyscale display mode on MacOs Mojave.
+Script for toggling greyscale display mode on MacOS Mojave.

 Perfect for using with BetterTouchTool.